NAXAM/libphonenumber-android-binding/README.md

 This library is created to be used as a dependency for another library.

-Plz follow its origin guide [here](https://github.com/googlei18n/libphonenumber/blob/master/README.md).
+Plz follow the origin guide [here](https://github.com/googlei18n/libphonenumber/blob/master/README.md).

 ## License